camunda/camunda-tf-eks-module/DEVELOPER.md

 ## Adding new GH actions

-Please pin GitHub action, if you need you can use [pin-github-action](https://github.com/mheap/pin-github-action) cli tool.
+Please pin GitHub actions, if you need you can use [pin-github-action](https://github.com/mheap/pin-github-action) cli tool.

 ---